Christoph, Duke of Württemberg: Life

 Meanwhile, his father Ulrich had regained Württemberg from the Austrians in 1534 and Christoph was sent to the French court, where he became embroiled in France's wars against the Habsburgs.
 At the end of the 1530s, Christoph converted to Protestantism.
 In 1542, the Treaty of Reichenweier installed him as the governor of the Württemberg region of Montbéliard.

-On succeeding his father in 1550, Christoph was forced to make high payments to avoid charges of treason by Holy Roman Emperor Ferdinand I.

-In subsequent years, he re-organized the entire administration of the church and state.
+On succeeding his father in 1550, Christoph was forced to make high payments to avoid charges of treason by Holy Roman Emperor Ferdinand I. In subsequent years, he re-organized the entire administration of the church and state.
 He also reformed and supported the educational system.
 Christoph gave Amandenhof castle near Urach to Hans von Ungnad who used it as the seat of the South Slavic Bible Institute.

-Christoph went to great efforts to boost Württemberg's profile.
-For example, he reconstructed the Altes Schloss in Stuttgart and hosted many celebrations.

 Marriage and issue

-In 1544 he married Anna Maria (28 December 1526 – 20 May 1589), daughter of George, Margrave of Brandenburg-Ansbach, with whom he fathered twelve children.
+In 1544, Christoph married Anna Maria, daughter of George, Margrave of Brandenburg-Ansbach.
+They had: